Liam is a long-time writer who enjoys learning about and sharing information about health, space, and material sciences.

-Though this article is roughly 3,000 words long it by no means covers every type of fiberglass application you can use.
+This article by no means covers every type of fiberglass application you can use.
 It can't.
 The document would have to be at least one hundred times longer to cover every possible use and technique for a variety of situations.

 Strengthening Existing Objects

-Even then you don't use a lot of resin.
-Only a small amount of resin (about a 1 cup per ten square feet) is required depending on the size of the object.
+Even then, you don't use a lot of resin.
+Only a small amount of resin (about 1 cup per 10 square feet) is required depending on the size of the object.
 Then you want to work the resin into the cloth as thinly as possible.
-Even then the amount of resin used is variable due to the different absorption rates of various types of cloth/mat.
+Even then, the amount of resin used is variable due to the different absorption rates of various types of cloth/mat.

 Work Inside Out

 If you are repairing a hull breach (a hole below the water line of a boat), you will want to repair from the inside of the hull, not the outside.
 To effect a good solid hull breach repair, you'll have to make the inner hole three times the size of the outside breach to make an effective repair.
 The hole should be cone-shaped, too, so that the outside of the breach is no larger than when you started.
 This is done to make the strongest possible repair to a hole.

 If you are making a new object, you want to work from the outside in; just the opposite of above.
 This does not even mention the necessity of a mold, what the mold is made of, and what you need to do to get the new object to release from the mold.
 However, you can make molds from wood, plasticine, or even existing objects.
 The mold will have to be perfect, smooth, waxed (wax is a releasing agent), and very clean.